mjfos2r/clover_project/notes/setup.md

 and use the search bar at the top of the page.
 ```

-### Okay, nevermind, I think I'll have to install minimap outside of conda.
+### Okay, nevermind, I think I'll have to install minimap outside of conda

 ### I think it has to be compiled from source.
 Already have it installed I think, but anyways for

-### posterity here is the steps to install it.
+### posterity here is the steps to install it

-using https://github.com/lh3/minimap2 for the following code
+using <https://github.com/lh3/minimap2> for the following code

 ```
 git clone https://github.com/lh3/minimap2
 cd minimap2 && make